rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/delete-delete-server-servers-server-id.rst

     DELETE /servers/{server_id}

-This operation deletes the specified server.
+Deletes the specified server.

 If the operation succeeds, it returns an ``HTTP 202`` status code with no response 				body.

 In the URI, specify the target server ID.